Bárbara Santa-Cruz

-Bárbara Santa-Cruz (Madrid, June 9, 1983) is a Spanish film, theater and television actress.
+Bárbara Santa-Cruz (born 3 June 1983) is a Spanish actress.

 Biography

-Granddaughter of the poet and Cervantes Prize winner José García Nieto.
+Bárbara Santa-Cruz was born in 1983 in Madrid.
+She is the granddaughter of the poet and Cervantes Prize winner José García Nieto.
 Trained in Juan Carlos Corazza's studio with several teachers, including Manuel Morón, and with a degree in audiovisual communication, Bárbara began her career in film with Alauda Ruiz de Azúa with Clases particulares, a short film in which she starred alongside Álex García Fernández and for which she won numerous awards at festivals, including the Versión Española-AISGE.